-Anorectal Expulsion Balloon Catheter-MUI
+Anorectal Expulsion Balloon Catheters-MUI

-Anorectal Expulsion Balloon Catheter-MUI
+Anorectal Expulsion Balloon Catheters-MUI

-Physical therapists and other practitioners specializing in lower bowel dysfunction now have a specialty catheter designed for the treatment of fecal incontinence and related disorders.
-These single-use catheters are customer designed with a super strong, latex free, polyisoprene balloon for easy and effective pressure biofeedback therapy and retraining.
+These catheters are customer designed with a super strong, latex free, polyisoprene balloon for easy and effective pressure biofeedback therapy and retraining.

 What are Anorectal Expulsion Balloon Catheters Used for?

-Rectal balloon therapy using Anorectal expulsion balloon catheters is the new first line treatment standard for treating benign defecatory disorders.
-The treatment procedure involves the insertion of a lubricated balloon catheter into the rectum and, with the help of a graduated syringe, filling with either water or air.
+The treatment procedure involves the insertion of a lubricated balloon catheter into the rectum and with the help of a graduated syringe, filling with either water or air.

-Anorectal balloon catheters are now widely used for defecation training, sensor training and fecal incontinence coordination or urge resistance training.
+Anorectal balloon catheters are now widely used for defecation training, sensor training, and fecal incontinence coordination or urge resistance training.

 Indications for Rectal Balloon Therapy:

-1. Defecation training: to improve coordination between the abdominal muscles and muscles within the pelvis in order to have complete bowel movements.
+- Defecation training: to improve coordination between the abdominal muscles and muscles within the pelvis in order to have complete bowel movements.

-2. Sensory Training: to help patients who might not be able to adequately feel the sensation of having to have a bowel movement.
+- Sensory Training: to help patients who might not be able to adequately feel the sensation of having to have a bowel movement.

-3. Fecal Incontinence coordination training: to help patients, once they perceive the urge to go to the bathroom, to contract the correct muscles in order to stop an incident of fecal incontinence.
+- Fecal Incontinence coordination training: to help patients, once they perceive the urge to go to the bathroom, to contract the correct muscles in order to stop an incident of fecal incontinence.

-4. Fecal Incontinence urge resistance training: to essentially improve or strengthen the pelvic floor muscles.
+- Fecal Incontinence urge resistance training: to essentially improve or strengthen the pelvic floor muscles.

 Is Biofeedback using Balloon Catheters better than other treatment options?